Psychological Approach to Dream Analysis: Unlocking Hidden Meanings

 Psychological approach to dream analysis showing Freud and Jung theories

-Which Psychological Approach Uses Dream Analysis?
+Which Psychological Schools Use Dream Analysis?

-Freud argued that every dream is a disguised wish — specifically, the expression of a repressed desire that the conscious mind won't allow.
+Freud argued that every dream is a disguised wish, specifically the expression of a repressed desire that the conscious mind won't allow.
 He split dream content into two layers:

 LayerWhat It IsExample